Skip to Content

 While the funding is a collaborative effort from both federal and state governments, it is usually up to the states to design their policies and eligibility standards.

-Currently, 11 states including District of Columbia operate CHIP through their Medicaid program; only 2 states — Washington and Connecticut, operate a separate CHIP program; and 38 states use a combination approach.
+Currently, 10 states including District of Columbia operate CHIP through their Medicaid program; 2 states — Connecticut and Washington, operate a separate CHIP program; and 38 states use a combination approach.

 What services does CHIP cover?